Sometimes, our industry gets a bad rap. But we’ve kind of earned it.

 So we’ve got some work to do.
 But I see that statistic as an opportunity.
 Because if you can overcome that statistic and become a brand people trust, you’ll become impossible to compete with.

 Trickery is no longer a viable marketing strategy.
-But empathy is.
+But empathetic marketing is.

 If your first instinct is to concoct a plan to make your brand seem trustworthy, you’re going to have an uphill climb.
 Your customers can see through that, and it’s going to do more harm than good.